Doctor of Whole Health Leadership

 Curriculum Overview

 This intellectually rigorous program incorporates advanced Whole Health concepts and care models, personal self-exploration, and leadership development.
-In just over two years, you will develop the skills and knowledge necessary to influence the complex challenges of adopting an integrative, Whole Health approach to health in the United States.
+In just over two years, you will develop the skills and knowledge necessary to influence the complex challenges of adopting an integrative, Whole Health approach to health in the United States or, for students outside the United States, to localize these principles to the systems wherever you are in the world.

 DYNAMIC AND TRANSFORMATIVE LEARNING OPPORTUNITIES